liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/04-tracking-user-actions-with-audience-targeting.markdown

 - *UI for Configuration (optional)*
 - *Language Keys (optional)*

-Before you can define your rule's components, you must create a module and ensure it has the necessary Content Targeting dependencies.
+Before you can define your metric's components, you must create a module and ensure it has the necessary Content Targeting dependencies.

 1. Create a module for deploying a metric using your favorite third party tool.